First Day of Autumn 2026: Autumn (Fall) Equinox Date & Exact Time

 Southern Hemisphere

 Even though you can't directly observe the equinox, you can observe some effects it brings.
 For example, you might notice that the Full Moon rises earlier around the time of the autumnal equinox compared to other times.
-This happens because the angle of the Moon's path in the sky and the tilt of the Earth's axis align during this period.
+This happens because near the autumn equinox, the path of the Sun and Moon in the sky (the ecliptic) lies at a shallow angle to the evening horizon.
+As the Moon moves along this path, it rises only slightly later each night, so several evenings in a row the Moon appears at nearly the same time.

-In the Southern Hemisphere, the closest Full Moon to the autumn equinox occurs on April 2, 2026.
 In the Northern Hemisphere, the closest Full Moon to the autumn equinox occurs on September 26, 2026.
-You can find more details about the April Full Moon and the September Full Moon in our dedicated articles.
+In the Southern Hemisphere, the closest Full Moon to the next autumn equinox occurs on March 22, 2027.
+You can find more details about the September Full Moon and the March Full Moon in our dedicated articles.

 Polar Lights and Autumn Equinox